quickwit-oss/quickwit/docs/get-started/query-language-intro.md

 ## Queries

-Clauses can be combined using operators to form more complex queries.

 ### Combining queries

-Clauses can be combined using boolean operators `AND` and  `OR` to create search exp An `AND` query will match only if conditions on both sides of the operator are met
+Clauses can be combined using boolean operators `AND` and  `OR` to create more complex search expressions An `AND` query will match only if conditions on both sides of the operator are met
 ```
 type:rose AND color:red